-Adoption of Technologies for Contract Color Proofing in Commercial Printers
+Adoption of Technologies for Contract Color Proofing in Commercial Printers by Bruce Leigh Myers, Ph.D. • Rochester Institute of Technology

 The commercial printing industry has undergone extensive changes due to technological innovations and shifting economic conditions.
 These developments have likely influenced the technologies utilized to produce proofs for commercial lithographic printing work.
-In 2005, the Print Industries Market Information and Research Organization (PRIMIR) published an extensive report entitled Dynamics and Trends in Color Proofing 2005-2010 based on research conducted by State Street Consultants.
+In 2005, the Print Industries Market Information and Research Organization (PRIMIR) published an extensive report entitled Dynamics and Trends in Color Proofing 2005- 2010 based on research conducted by State Street Consultants.
 This comprehensive report analyzed all types of proofs across an extensive array of market segments.
 The present research examines a portion of these: specifically, contract color proofs utilized by commercial printing organizations are analyzed.
 For the purposes of the present study, important limitations are defined below: